Educational Technology Expansion and the Latest Trends on the Education Sector in 2022

 1. What is Educational Technology

-Most people think that EdTech is the combination of education and technology, where technology helps facilitate learning and teaching for teachers and students.
-To put it in simple words, EdTech refers to an area of technology devoted to integrating tools (including software, hardware, and processes) and to promoting education and build a better learning/teaching experience.
+Most people think that EdTech combines education and technology, where technology helps facilitate learning and teaching for teachers and students.
+To put it in simple words, EdTech refers to an area of technology devoted to integrating tools (including software, hardware, and processes) and to promoting education and building a better learning/teaching experience.
 To put it in formal definition, the Association for Educational Communications and Technology (AECT) has defined EdTech as “a dynamic system of study and moral action with the aim of specifying and providing an interactive environment for learners’ activity for their fast, easy, durable education and learning in harmony with their interests and characteristics.”

 2. What’s the benefit of technology in the educational industry?